qthedoc/cicd/README.md

 - Go to Site configuration > Build & deploy > Continuous deployment > Branches and deploy contexts.
 Set Deploy Previews to Disabled.
 - Stop all builds: Go to Build settings > Stop builds.

-set build-dir in the workflows to the full path, i.e. root/project/build (relative didn't work for me)
+set build-dir in the workflows to the full path, i.e. root/project/build (relative didn't work for me).